tobigiwa/data_replication_ETL_with_Airflow_Pyspark_rdbms/README.md

-# ETL With Apache Spark, PostgreSQL And MySQL (Data Engineering )
+# ETL With Apache Spark,Apache Airflow PostgreSQL And MySQL (Data Engineering )

 ## Project Description:
 This is a simple project that showcase one of the most predominant ETL/ELT jobs of a Data Engineer -- `DATA REPLICATION`.
 Data replication should not be confused with `DATA MIGRATION`, which in most case is **carried out once** and the **source database system** is abandoned after the task is finished.